 |Principal Reduced By Agent Commissions?||No||No|

 Do Bank CDs Or Annuities Offer The Best Rates?

-Fortunately, fixed annuities are more versatile than banks.
-They primarily invest in government treasuries, but they also purchase highly-rated corporate debt as well.
-Smaller annuity companies are even more nimble and can purchase smaller tranches of debt that might not suit larger companies.
+Fixed annuities can be advantageous as they are oftentimes more versatile than bank funds.
+They primarily invest in government treasuries, but they also purchase highly-rated corporate debt.
+Smaller annuity companies are even more agile.
+They can purchase smaller tranches of high yielding debt that might not suit larger companies.

 This translates to better fixed rates for most annuities.
 By tapping into multiple debt markets, their portfolios offer better returns.
 Those returns filter down to consumers.
-It’s not uncommon to see a five year annuity yield 3-4% while banks are half of that at best.
+It’s common to see a five-year annuity yield well over 5% while banks are half of that at best.